ValveSoftware/openvr/unity_package/Assets/SteamVR/readme.txt

 The SteamVR runtime must be installed.
 This can be found in Steam under Tools.

 The plugin currently only supports Windows / DX11.

+Changes for v1.1.0:

+* Fix for error building standalone in SteamVR_LoadLevel.

+* Set SteamVR_TrackedObject.isValid to false when disabled.

 Changes for v1.0.9: